Lina Ljungblom: International play

 As a member of the Swedish national under-18 team, Ljungblom participated in the IIHF World U18 Championships in 2017, 2018, and 2019, picking up a total of 10 points across 16 games and winning silver in 2018.

 Ljungblom made her senior national team debut during the 2018–19 Women's Euro Hockey Tour.
 Her first major tournament representing Sweden was the 2019 IIHF Women's World Championship, at which she did not pick up any points in five games and the team was relegated from the IIHF Top Division for the first time in history.

 She contributed three goals in three games at the qualification tournament for the 2022 Winter Olympics, helping Sweden secure placement in the Games.
 As a member of the Swedish delegation at the 2022 Winter Olympics in Beijing, Ljungblom played in the women's ice hockey tournament and recorded one assist in five games.

+On 12 January 2026, she was named to Sweden's roster to compete at the 2026 Winter Olympics.

+On February 5, 2026, Sweden's first game at the Olympics, Ljungblom scored twice, defeating Germany in a 4-1 final.
+Her first goal of the game represented Sweden's 100th goal in Olympic women's ice hockey history.